 Homemade fish soup is one of the most comforting dishes in Mediterranean cuisine.
-With a good stock made from scratch using heads and bones, fresh shellfish, and the right cooking techniques, the result is a rich, aromatic, and nutritious broth that rivals any restaurant version.
-In this guide, you'll find the step-by-step recipe, the most important regional variations, reference tables, and all the secrets to make it perfect the first time.
+With a good fish stock made from scratch with fish heads and bones, fresh seafood, and the right cooking tricks, the result is a rich, aromatic, and nutritious broth that rivals any restaurant version.
+In this guide, you’ll find the step-by-step recipe, the most important regional variations, reference tables, and all the secrets to making it perfect the first time.

 What is homemade fish soup?

-Homemade fish soup is a liquid seafood dish where the star ingredient is fumet , a concentrated stock made from pieces that are usually discarded: hake, monkfish, or grouper heads, central bones, and shrimp or prawn shells.
-Sofrito vegetables, tomato, saffron, and the final ingredients—pieces of cleaned fish fillets, shrimp, mussels, or clams—are added to this base and cooked briefly to preserve their texture and flavor.
+Homemade fish soup is a liquid preparation with a seafood base where the absolute star is the fish stock (fumet), a concentrated broth made from parts usually discarded: hake, monkfish, or sea bass heads, central bones, and shrimp or prawn shells.
+This base is then used to incorporate sautéed vegetables, tomato, saffron, and the final additions —pieces of clean fish fillets, shrimp, mussels, or clams— which are cooked briefly to preserve their texture and flavor.

-Unlike a typical fish stew, in fish soup the broth is the star of the show: it should be clear or slightly golden, rich in aroma, and clean on the palate.
-Therefore, the time and technique used to prepare the fish stock determine the final result much more than the quality of the ingredients, although these are also important.
+Unlike a typical fish stew, in soup, the broth is the dish: it should be clear or lightly golden, deep in aroma, and clean on the palate.
+That's why the time and technique in making the fish stock determine the final result much more than the quality of the additional ingredients, although these also matter.

-This type of dish appears in practically all coastal cuisines of the Mediterranean and the Cantabrian Sea—from Marseilles bouillabaisse to Basque ttoro—and in Spain it takes on very different forms depending on the region, although all share a respect for seafood and patience in building the base stock.
-If you're interested in exploring other recipes that use up leftover fish, our guide to cod crumbs and other resourceful recipes follows a similar philosophy of traditional cooking.
+This type of preparation appears in practically all coastal cuisines of the Mediterranean and the Cantabrian Sea —from Marseille's bouillabaisse to Basque ttoro— and in Spain, it takes on very different forms depending on the region.
+However, all share a respect for seafood and patience in building the base broth.
+If you are interested in exploring other recipes for using up fish, our guide on cod crumbs and utilization recipes follows a similar philosophy of foundational cooking.

-The list is divided into two distinct sections: the ingredients for the stock and those for finishing the dish.
-This conceptual separation is important because the stock can—and often should—be prepared in advance.
+The list is divided into two distinct blocks: the ingredients for the fish stock and those for the final dish.
+This conceptual separation is important because the fish stock can —and often should— be prepared in advance.

-- 1 kg of heads and bones of white fish (hake, monkfish, sea bass or a mixture)
+- 1 kg fish heads and bones (hake, monkfish, sea bass, or a mix)

-- Shells and heads from 200g of prawns or shrimp
+- Skins and heads from 200 g shrimp or prawns

-- 1 leek (the white part and some of the green)
+- 1 leek (white part and some green)

 - 2 celery stalks